helrond/clbsj.org/_posts/2023-01-11-the-bible-in-black-history.md

 series: scholar-activist-encounters
 time: '7:30pm Eastern Time'
 ---
 In honor of Black History Month, CLBSJ is hosting a roundtable discussion on the role that community churches and Biblical scripture play in galvanizing social justice organizing in Black communities.
-Speakers will include New Testament scholar Rev. Dr. Eric Thomas and will be hosted by CLBSJ Board Member Sr. Sharifa Vernice Meytung.
+The evening will feature a teaching by New Testament scholar Rev. Dr. Eric Thomas and will be hosted by CLBSJ Board Member Sr. Sharifa Vernice Meytung.

 Check back for updates!

 To register for this session, click here: {% include registration-button.html link="https://us02web.zoom.us/meeting/register/tZIscuurpjosGNLBuoixQVwCwOnej2-EpIGr" %}